 - GitHub issues - All feature requests, bug reports, and other substantial changes to the code base must be documented in an issue.

-- The mailing list - The preferred forum for general discussion and support issues.
+- GitHub discussions - The preferred forum for general discussion and support issues.
 Ideal for shaping a feature request prior to submitting an issue.

 - #netbox on NetworkToCode - Good for quick chats.
 Avoid any discussion that might need to be referenced later on, as the chat history is not retained long.